-People, together with technology, are the two pillars that have made ENAV an example of international excellence.
+People and technology are two pillars that have made ENAV an example of international excellence.
 The Training Centre is where we train our air traffic controllers

 The Training Centre is located in Forlì, in the heart of an aeronautical hub that hosts the Engineering Department of the University of Bologna’s Forlì campus (Aerospace Engineering and Mechanical Engineering), the "Francesco Baracca" State Aeronautical Technical Institute and a number of flight and aviation maintenance schools.

 The Training Centre offers an environment dedicated to learning, with state-of-the-art classrooms, simulators and support services.
 ENAV uses dedicated simulation technologies in its training activities:

 - 1 Radar simulation room (24 workstations in 12 suites)

 Scenarios and operational specifications can be customised based on course objectives, including the development of airport scenarios and customized service areas.

 A 360° tower environment simulation system is also available at Rome Fiumicino airport, while each radar control centre has simulation rooms dedicated to training.